Dani7B/RTwUP/README.md

 * You can test that Twitter4j is working properly and that you've got everything set up.
 You can create a Test class in your project and start playing around with Twitter4j.

 ##The story so far...
-After properly setting up the project, we created a Test class, whose job is retrieving all the tweets from Rome urban area.
-We switched from Twitter Search API to Twitter Stream API because it's more suitable to what our final goal is.
+After properly setting up the project, we started working with Storm and created a Spout that retrieves all the tweets with links from Rome urban area.
+Test class is used to try methods without involving the Spout.